New Form I-9

 - The candidate’s medical history is kept separate from other employment-related records and is treated confidentially; and

-- The results are not used to discriminate against the applicant under the Americans with Disabilities Act (“ADA”) or other discrimination laws.
+- The results are not used to discriminate against the candidate under the Americans with Disabilities Act (“ADA”) or other discrimination laws.

-To ensure that there is no ADA violation, the physical examination should be limited to an assessment of whether the applicant is able to perform the duties of the position, with or without an accommodation.
-To avoid a claim under the Genetic Information Nondiscrimination Act (“GINA”), the physician should not request information about the applicant’s family medical history.
+To ensure that there is no ADA violation, the physical examination should be limited to an assessment of whether the candidate is able to perform the duties of the position, with or without an accommodation.
+To avoid a claim under the Genetic Information Nondiscrimination Act (“GINA”), the physician should not request information about the candidate’s family medical history.

 It would be helpful to provide the physician with a copy of the job description prior to the examination so that the physician is familiar with the responsibilities expected of the position.